 There are different organizations that provide training for facility dogs and if you want to get a facility dog you need to check their application requirements.
 Their goal is to ensure that the dog they provide will be the perfect match for the particular facility where he/she will be supposed to “work”.

-What Breeds Is Most Suitable As Facility Dogs?
+What Breeds Are Most Suitable As Facility Dogs?

 As facility dogs need to be naturally social and easy-going with different kinds of people, the best breeds as facility dogs need to possess these qualities and have a stable temperament.